|

 Interest Company") which could save the day.
 They haven't got

-the money either but are appealing to bodies which have to finance
+the money either but are appealing to bodies which have in order to finance

 their work.